Peoplevox Integration

 **Create packages using package details from Peoplevox orders**

-Both weight and dimensions of each package will be used by Starshipit to create each order.
+Both the weight and dimensions of each package will be used by Starshipit to create each order.

 On despatch of an order in Peoplevox, if the order still has an invalid address (and hasn't yet been corrected in Starshipit), the labels and tracking numbers will not be generated in Starshipit.